 I am curious what the 2 regular readers of this blog think about the big Ed-Tech conferences.
 Are they worth it?

-Published on Thursday, April 03, 2014 (3 years, 3 weeks, and 4 days ago).
+Published on Thursday, April 03, 2014 (3 years, 2 months, and 3 weeks ago).
 Posted in: Educational Tech Leadership Support Twitter